The Crazy Idea That Kickstarted Heroes

 Of Sam Neves

-This made Neves realize that the Adventist Church has also “failed to pass on a clear identity to new generations.
+This made Sam realize that the Adventist Church has also “failed to pass on a clear identity to new generations.
 However, Apple today is thriving and seemed to have found its identity.”

 Jobs started a campaign that “transformed Apple from within itself,” Neves noted.
 It propelled the company to what it is today.